Grow Your Church or Impact Your Community?

 Comfortable churches are not much of a threat in the spiritual realm.

 In contrast, when a church begins to make a significant impact in the community though dozens of possibilities from compassion to justice to simple intentional acts of kindness, the Enemy notices and problems seem to increase.
+(This certainly was true in the book of Acts.)

 It’s amazing how many battles can arise when you are attempting only to be kind and generous to those around you who are in need.
 But we can’t let that deter us from doing good.